To me, it is an outrageously cool ambition to become an artist known for my work and for my philanthropy and entrepreneurship.

 In this traditionally male-dominated occupation voted “most likely to starve and be insane,” turning the artist cliché on its head both motivates and excites me.

 And while I’m at the beginning of my road, I want to share the places I support regularly so you can see where some of your art purchasing power goes.
 It is important to me to support organizations and causes that uplift my local community, open doors and work towards giving everyone a fair shake in this world.

 The Knappenberger Family Fund

-My husband and I started this scholarship at KU’s School of Fine Arts in 2021.
-It is available to students of diverse backgrounds and given out at the discretion of the staff for a number of reasons.
-Art classes are expensive and we hoped the fund may help retain students who would otherwise have dropped out due to the cost, but we look forward to learning the new ways it can help over time.
-The initial fund of $10K was created through the sale of the 152nd and final set of limited edition Jayhawks, and we will continue to fund it over the years through the sale of special editions and more.
-My husband and I met at the School of Fine Arts.
+Art classes are expensive and we started this fund as a way to help retain students who would otherwise have dropped out due to the costs.
+It is a new fund, and we are learning the ways it can help over time.
+The initial $10K fund was created through the sale of the 152nd and final set of limited edition Jayhawks, and we will continue to fund it over the years through the sale of special editions and more.
 If you’d like to make a contribution to this fund, (thank you!) and get in touch here.

 10% of all sales of my RBG prints (and original) are donated to the ACLU in honor of Ruth’s legacy of fighting for equal rights.
 RBG was an inspiration to me personally through her decades-long work on women’s rights.

 10% of Ted Lasso sales go back to Steps of Faith, a local charity helping connect amputees with the prosthetics they need.
 The original Ted Lasso was created as a donation for Thundergong!, the annual local fundraiser for SOF which is hosted by Jason Sudeikis who is a close friend of the SOF founder.

 ANTHONY BOURDAIN '78 LEGACY SCHOLARSHIP at the Culinary Institute of America